Struggling to get interviews?

 Example

 Professional awards demonstrate a variety of hard and soft skills, from solid team leadership capabilities to exceptional salesmanship.
 Professional awards can range from annual company awards to industry-wide recognition.
-Company awards highlight your value as an employee, while industry awards shine a light on your expertise and authority.
+Company awards highlight your value as an employee, while industry awards prove your expertise and authority.

 Here are some of the professional awards you should put on your resume: